Vector space model

-Vector space model or term vector model is an algebraic model for representing text documents (and any objects, in general) as vectors of identifiers (such as index terms).
-It is used in information filtering, information retrieval, indexing and relevancy rankings.
+Vector space model or term vector model is an algebraic model for representing text documents (or more generally, items) as vectors such that the distance between vectors represents the relevance between the documents.
+It is used in information filtering, information retrieval, indexing and relevance rankings.
 Its first use was in the SMART Information Retrieval System.

 Definitions

+In this section we consider a particular vector space model based on the bag-of-words representation.
 Documents and queries are represented as vectors.

 Each dimension corresponds to a separate term.
 If a term occurs in the document, its value in the vector is non-zero.
 Several different ways of computing these values, also known as (term) weights, have been developed.
 One of the best known schemes is tf-idf weighting (see the example below).

 The definition of term depends on the application.
 Typically terms are single words, keywords, or longer phrases.
 If words are chosen to be the terms, the dimensionality of the vector is the number of words in the vocabulary (the number of distinct words occurring in the corpus).

 Vector operations can be used to compare documents with queries.

 Applications

+Candidate documents from the corpus can be retrieved and ranked using a variety of methods.
 Relevance rankings of documents in a keyword search can be calculated, using the assumptions of document similarities theory, by comparing the deviation of angles between each document vector and the original query vector where the query is represented as a vector with same dimension as the vectors that represent the other documents.

 In practice, it is easier to calculate the cosine of the angle between the vectors, instead of the angle itself:

 Where $\mathbf{d_2} \cdot \mathbf{q}$ is the intersection (i.e. the dot product) of the document (d2 in the figure to the right) and the query (q in the figure) vectors, $\left\| \mathbf{d_2} \right\|$ is the norm of vector d2, and $\left\| \mathbf{q} \right\|$ is the norm of vector q.
 The norm of a vector is calculated as such:

 Using the cosine the similarity between document dj and query q can be calculated as:

 As all vectors under consideration by this model are element-wise nonnegative, a cosine value of zero means that the query and document vector are orthogonal and have no match (i.e. the query term does not exist in the document being considered).
 See cosine similarity for further information.